 It’s worth the time to do a bit of research when you buy a new appliance.
 A reliable, energy-efficient washer and dryer might cost you quite a bit now, but if it continually saves you energy and lasts for 15 years instead of five, you’ll save significant money in the long run.

 When you need to buy an appliance, do research: Start with back issues of Consumer Reports at the library.
 An hour’s worth of research can easily save you hundreds of dollars.
+Additionally, consider utilizing a professional to install appliances to ensure they are installed properly and will last in the long-run.

 If you know you’re going to spend a significant amount and you already have the cash on hand, you might want to consider applying for a credit card with a generous signup bonus.
 Buying a $2,000+ refrigerator can help hit that spending minimum quickly.
 It’s a simple way to earn some money on a purchase you were going to make anyway.